 Pro tip: Create a bedtime routine.
 Leave room in your day before bed for restoration and relaxation time, and focus on making sleep a priority.

 Cravings are much harder to manage if you let your blood sugar spike in the morning, only to drop again a couple hours later.
 Incorporating protein in your breakfast is part of the important game plan for controlling appetite throughout the day.
-Consuming some form of protein at every meal, especially breakfast, increases satiety and has a stabilizing effect on blood sugar.
+Consuming some form of protein at every meal, especially breakfast, increases satiety and has a stabilizing effect on blood sugar levels.
 This improves our appetite control and can help prevent us from reaching for a sweet snack mid-morning and will keep mindless munching at bay throughout the day.

 Pro tip: A strategy is to double up on unsuspecting protein sources in the morning — think chia seed pudding with almonds or a smoothie with our famous plant-based Rebuild Clean Protein .